josemotta/IoT.Starter.Pi.Lirc/README.md

 - We´d be able to extract most from the RPI if we better explore the vast and brilliant resources already available for Linux.
 - Most home automation initiatives should handle legacy infrared (IR) controlled gadgets we have at home, including sound, image, air, heater, etc.
 - Linux Lirc is a mature and wide project.
-There is big remote database containing config files for remote controls, there are more than 2,500 devices and counting.
+There is a big remote database containing config files for remote controls, there are more than 2,500 devices and counting.
 - IoT.Starter.Pi.Thing can benefit from Lirc installed at RPI, we just need to link them.

 ## LIRC: Linux Infrared Remote Control for Raspberry Pi